ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/McLennan-motors.md

 ## getting debug output/information

 console to IOC and type `dbior` for basic information.
-For extended information pass a higher report level to dbior e.g. `dbior drvPM304 1` (the `drvPM304` is the mclennan driver name and restricts details to just that, the second argument is the debug level.
+For extended information pass a higher report level to dbior e.g. `dbior drvPM304 1` (the `drvPM304` is the Mclennan driver name and restricts details to just that, the second argument is the debug level.
 You can use `*` instead of `drvPM304` but will then get extended details for `asyn` and other loaded drivers too)

-## converting values from labview
+## converting values from LabVIEW

-if you need to convert a previous SECI/labview mclennan ini file, these are usually found in `c:\labview modules\Drivers\Mclennan PM600\INI Files` on the NDX computer.
+if you need to convert a previous SECI/LabVIEW Mclennan ini file, these are usually found in `c:\labview modules\Drivers\Mclennan PM600\INI Files` on the NDX computer.
 A file will have an entry like:
 ```
 [M0]
 Name = "Mclennan Newport"